Lozlof/power-loz-backup-utility/README.md

 Notify user that overlapping paths will do better if scheduled at different times.
 Check if FindScheduledTasks is already running, and if it is, stop it.
 Delete multiple tasks at once.
+Add a loading screen for one time backups that take a long time.

 Errors that need accounting:
 Test-Path : Illegal characters in path.